On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: Proof of Theorem

-\textbf{Case 2: Construct all spanning trees $T$ such that $\epsilon(T) = 0$ or $q=0$.} This time, we proceed as in Case $1$, except there is no need to choose $q$ chords from $R(\md(T))$ to be part of chorded pairs of type $\alpha$.
+\textbf{Case 2: Construct all modified spanning trees for which $q=0$.} This time, we proceed as in Case $1$, except there is no need to identify chords among $u_{n-i+1}u_{n-i+2},\dots,u_nu_{n+1}$ to be part of chorded pairs of type $\alpha$ in $R(\md(T))$.

-If $\etilde$ is in $T$, then $\etilde$ is part of a chorded pair of type $\beta$ in $\md(T)$.
-Proceeding as before and using Lemma~\ref{lem:binom} (ii), we obtain
+Suppose $\etilde$ is part of a chorded pair of type $\beta$ in $\md(T)$.
+Proceeding as before and using Lemma~\ref{lem:binom} (ii) and (iii), we obtain